deanhamsft/Brinehaven/Veilshadow/Veilshadow ghost town.md

 6. Mayor’s House: Journal reveals mining history and priest's greed.
 Friendly ghost of the mayor appears: pleads for help destroying the idol.

 7. Graveyard: Overgrown, disturbed graves.
-4 zombies and 2 ghouls rise at night.
    Once the party travels into the graveyard it will trigger a teleport portal that allows Valthor Krenn to walk through seeking to stop the disturbance of the curse.
 Valthor uses the small ghost town as a forward operating position to disrupt Imperial efforts along the frontier with Ardhall.
 Valthor is loosely aligned with Thornmaar in keeping the Imperium from gaining power.

 8. Mines Entrance: Collapsed but accessible.
 Leads to optional side area: 3 [[Specter.png]] guard minor treasure (gems worth 300 gp).

 9. Temple of Pelor (Boss Lair): Desecrated altar, necrotic energy.
-Puzzle: Restore sunburst symbols (DC 15 Religion/Arcana) to weaken undead.
 Final encounter here.
    The pieces of the sunburst symbols were broken up and scattered in the graveyard by Elias under the influence of Orcus.

 Encounters & Scaling